k-amin07/YoutubeShorts/README.md

  - Root your device with Magisk. **This is absolutely necessary** for this setup to work.
 You should be able to find instructions for rooting your device on forum.xda-developers.com
  - Make sure your phone and the computer running the mitm server are on the same WiFi network.
  - Open Wifi settings on Android, select your wifi network and add the IP address of your laptop and MITM's port to the network's proxy settings.
  - Open Chrome on Android, go to mitm.it.
 If mitm is configured correctly, you would see certificate install instructions. **This page contains instructions for iOS devices as well**, could be worth exploring.
-In the instructions for Android, choose the Magisk module.
+ - In the instructions for Android, choose the Magisk module.
 Install it in Magisk, and reboot the device.
+YouTube uses SSL pinning, so without this Magisk module, mitm would not be able to capture the traffic from YouTube.
  - Open `mitmweb` on your laptop and you should be able to see all requests that are made by your phone.

 ----